omarkmu/pz-omichat/docs/sandbox-options/languages.md

 This is recommended for servers that have a large amount of roleplay languages and allow players to add them.
 Showing only a subset of languages that can be manually added improves player experience with the add menu.
-Languages not in this list can still be added to plyers using the `/addlanguage` [command](../user-guide/admins.md#commands).
+Languages not in this list can still be added to players using the `/addlanguage` [command](../user-guide/admins.md#commands).

 ### AddLanguageBlocklist
 `(blank by default)`